 - Orthodontic emergencies are rare, but if you do have any problems or concerns, we’ll arrange an appointment at the practice as quickly as possible.
 If you order your aligners online, you may not have someone to visit in an emergency, and you might have to rely on telephone or video support.

 - Mail-order aligners can achieve good results in the right circumstances, but specialist treatment will guarantee an incredible smile every time.
 Towards the end of your treatment, we’ll review your results and arrange additional refinement aligners to perfect the position of your teeth.

 - Retention is an essential part of orthodontic treatment.
 Teeth tend to move after braces, so retainers are a lifelong commitment.
 Mail-order braces occasionally include removable retainers, or you can pay extra for them.
 Our prices include one year of aftercare and removable teeth retainers.

 If you are considering straightening your teeth at home, we recommend visiting a specialist so you can weigh up your options.
 Your treatment may cost slightly more, but you’ll enjoy the highest quality care and a beautiful smile for life.

-To arrange a consultation with specialist orthodontist Dr. Jackie Clune, contact us today.
+To arrange a consultation with specialist orthodontist Dr. Jackie Bracken, contact us today.